PranayTyagi11/ai-invoice-generator/README.md

 ### 🚀 What Makes It Special

-- **AI-Powered Processing**: Leverages OpenAI's advanced language models for intelligent invoice parsing and generation
+- **AI-Powered Processing**: Leverages one of OpenAI's language model for intelligent invoice parsing and generation
 - **Real-Time Collaboration**: Multi-user support with secure authentication and role-based access
 - **Modern UI/UX**: Clean, responsive design built with React and modern CSS frameworks
 - **Scalable Architecture**: Microservices-based backend with PostgreSQL database